 - Infection- This can cause the hair follicles to be weakened and potentially fall out, reversing the effects of the procedure.
 Infection can occur however it is extremely unlikely for this to happen, as the surgeon should use sterilisation and if this procedure is done correctly infection is extremely rare so it’s important the patient chooses the surgeon correctly.
-Also the surgeon will give post op instructions to ensure they take care of their scalp to make sure there is no infection, if this is followed then no infection should occur.
+The surgeon will give post-op instructions to ensure they take care of their scalp to make sure there is no infection.
+If this is followed then no infection should occur.

 Surgeon-led and managed care throughout for a truly personalised approach

 Our innovative ClearSleep anaesthesia technique

 Call us on 020 7993 4849 / 0900 – 2000 Mon – Sat